thekightkeeper1/Math/MAS/HW/TEST 3/HW 5.2.md

 $$

 # #16
+**Find the eigenvalues**
 ![[meta/images/Pasted image 20250313201723.png]]
-just read off of the diagonal
+just read off of the diagonal cause its already a UR matrix 5,-4,1,1
-5,-4,1,1